rust-lagit1/rfcs/text/0000-inferred-types.md

 }
 ```

 Unlike explicitly writing the type, the underscore (`_`) syntax does not support accessing `impl` and `impl` trait data.
-This is because return types from `impl` methods may be different from the expected type of the variable, match arm, function call, etc… When the compiler encounters an attempt at accessing data that may be on an `impl`, it should recommend an explicit type declaration.
-Below is an example:
+This is because return types from `impl` methods may be different from the expected type of the variable, match arm, function call, etc…

 ```rust
 #[derive(Default)]